northwesternmutual/ai-challenge/CONTRIBUTING.md

-# Contributing to React
+# Contributing to AI Challenge

 Want to contribute to AI Challenge?
 There are a few things you need to know.

-We wrote a **[contribution guide](https://facebook.github.io/react/contributing/how-to-contribute.html)** to help you get started.